Our school is a 3 teacher school with 1 support teacher. We have 1 full time SNA on our staff.

 Ongoing support, development and review

 The Board of Management of Inver N.S. supports and fosters the development of a R.S.E school policy.
 The programme of work will be reviewed at regular intervals by teachers.
 Inver N.S. will ensure access to in-career development opportunities for teachers and the policy committee in R.S.E.
-The policy and programme will be reviewed by the policy committee. every four years thereafter.
+The policy and programme will be reviewed every four years thereafter.
 Any amendments necessary as a result of reviews will be undertaken.
 Parents and staff will be informed of any amendments made by the RSE Policy Committee.